1099 form: What is it used for?

 What is a 1099 form used for?

-The Form 1099 is in fact used for reporting income that is not employment-related to the Internal Revenue Service.
+The form 1099 is in fact used for reporting income that is not employment-related to the Internal Revenue Service.
 That’s its broadest use:

 • Filing with the IRS: Businesses will need to report payments of more than $600 to independent contractors to the Internal Revenue Service.

-• Payee reporting: Independent workers must report earnings in income tax return in the form of Form 1099.
+• Payee reporting: Independent workers must report earnings in income tax return in the form of form 1099.

 • Confirming tax compliance: Taxpayers and organisations are assured of compliance with tax matters in the form of 1099s.